Pescarolo Sport: Racing history

-Moving to 2003, the team unfortunately suffered major difficulties.
+Moving to 2003, the team suffered major difficulties.
 Running in the FIA Sportscar Championship again, the team started the season with a win, but suffered three straight failures to finish in the following races.
 Although they would win once more, the team had to settle for once again being a runner-up to Racing for Holland in the teams championship.
 Le Mans saw some improvement, with both car finishing and taking eighth and ninth place, however Pescarolo began to suffer financial woes.
 Even though the team managed to take second place at the unique 1000km of Le Mans at the end of the year, Peugeot announced their discontinuation of supplying engines to the team, also leading to the loss of sponsorship money.

 With the aid of investment from Sony and promotion of their PlayStation 2 as well as Gran Turismo 4, Pescarolo were able to find the money to purchase new Judd GV5 V10s, as well beginning their first work in engineering.
 Feeling the Courage C60s were not perfect, Pescarolo Sport began development of new bodywork and mechanical elements in order to increase the cars performance.
-For the 2004 the cars were renamed as Pescarolo C60s, due to the vast differences between them at standard Courage produced cars.
+For the 2004 season the cars were renamed as Pescarolo C60s, due to the vast differences between them at standard Courage produced cars.

 Although still strapped for cash, the team began a one car effort in the new Le Mans Endurance Series due to the FIA Sportscar Championship folding at the end of 2003.
 Managing to earn points in the first two races of the season, the team finished the year tied for sixth in the championship.
 At Le Mans however, the team managed to regain some of their past success, with their sole finishing car taking fourth place behind a trio of Audis but also finishing ahead of a fourth Audi.

 2005 saw Pescarolo improve rapidly, with the team winning two rounds of the Le Mans Endurance Series season.
 These wins helped Pescarolo Sport earn their first championship, earning it by a mere two points.
 This success continued at Le Mans, with Pescarolo earning their best finish ever, a second place behind an Audi, separated by a just two laps, and also making the fastest lap of the race.
 Pescarolo had been backed heavily to cause an upset and trump the dominant Audis, especially after taking pole position.

 Pescarolo Sport finally become a dominant, front-running team in 2006.
 In the Le Mans Series, Pescarolo out performed the competition and were able to sweep the entire season, winning all five races and easily defending their championship title.
-At Le Mans, the team also repeated their previous success by taking another second place, this time behind the new Audi R10 diesel, although the team did manage to finish ahead of the other R10.
+At Le Mans, the team also repeated their previous success by taking another second place, this time behind the new works Audi R10 diesel, although the team did manage to finish ahead of the other R10.